mingjehlim/SalaryManagement/README.md

 4. User Story 2 can be viewed in the "View employees" page
 5. User Story 3 contains viewing an employee's details and deleting an employee
 6. Automated testing can be done to the Back end endpoints, hosted at url http://localhost:8080
+7. To access the H2 in memory database console, navigate to http://localhost:8080/h2-console.
+Click connect with the default credentials to login to the console

 Back End
 1. At project root folder (```/SalaryManagement```), run command : ```mvn spring-boot:run```